Enabling Self-management and Coping with Arthritic Pain using Exercise

 What is the ESCAPE-pain programme?

-ESCAPE-pain is a rehabilitation programme for people with chronic joint pain of the knees or/and hips, also known as osteoarthritis, that integrates simple education, self-management and coping strategies, with an exercise regimen individualised for each person.
+ESCAPE-pain is a rehabilitation programme for people with chronic joint pain of the knees and hips, also known as osteoarthritis, that integrates simple education, self-management and coping strategies, with an exercise regimen individualised for each person.

 What to expect?